shRNA Gene Knockdown Solutions

 Toxicity High cellular toxicity Decreased cellular toxicity

-VectorBuilder’s online shRNA vector design tool features optimized shRNA databases for common species, enabling you to design shRNA vectors with high knockdown efficiency for your target genes.
-For designing shRNAs we apply rules like those used by the RNAi consortium.
-All scores are ≥0, with mean at ~5, standard deviation at ~5, and 95% of scores ≤15.
-An shRNA with a knockdown score about 15 is considered to have the best knockdown performance and clonability, while an shRNA with a knockdown score of 0 has the worst knockdown performance or is hard to be cloned.
+VectorBuilder’s design studio allows you to create vectors encoding efficient shRNAs utilizing the algorithm found in our online shRNA design tool, which features optimized shRNA databases for common species, enabling you to design shRNAs with high knockdown efficiency for your target genes.
+For shRNA design, we apply rules similar to those used by the RNAi consortium: for each given RefSeq transcript, we search for all possible 21mers that are considered as candidate target sites.
+Candidates are excluded if they contain features thought to reduce knockdown efficiency/specificity or clonability, including a run of ≥4 of the same base, a run of ≥7 G or C, GC content <25% or >60%, and AA at the 5’ end.
+All scores are ≥0, with a mean of ~5, a standard deviation of ~5, and 95% of scores ≤15.
+An shRNA with a knockdown score of about 15 is predicted to have the best knockdown performance and clonability, while an shRNA with a knockdown score of 0 is predicted to have the worst knockdown performance or is hard to clone.

-When you design shRNA vectors on VectorBuilder’s online platform, you will have the option to search for your target genes in our database.
-Upon entering your gene name, you will see detailed information on all shRNAs against your target gene available in our database, including a link to UCSC Genome Browser to view these shRNAs in the context of genomic sequence and all the transcript isoforms.
-Our database ranks all available shRNAs for a target gene in order of their decreasing knockdown scores and recommends testing the top 3 shRNAs with the highest knockdown scores.
-Please note that knockdown scores are only a rough guide.
-Actual knockdown efficiency could depart significantly from what the scores predict.
-Target sites with low scores may still work well.
-Also, please note that targeting 3’ UTR can be as effective as targeting coding region.
+VectorBuilder’s shRNA design tool provides you with the option to search for target genes in our database.
+Upon entering your gene name, you will see detailed information on all available shRNAs targeting your gene in our database, including a link to the UCSC Genome Browser to view the shRNA sequences and all transcript isoforms.
+Our database also ranks all available shRNAs for a target gene in order of their decreasing knockdown scores and recommends the top 3 shRNAs with the highest scores.
+Please note that knockdown scores are only a theoretical guide.
+Actual knockdown efficiency could significantly vary from what the scores predict, so target sites with low scores may still work well.

 References